nimoos/quasar-boilerplate/README.md

-# Simpe Crud with Vue.js (Quasar framework) and Desxie.js
+# Simple CRUD with Vue.js (Quasar framework) and Desxie.js

 A Quasar Framework app